dotnet/docs/docs/core/deploying/single-file.md

 Single File deployment is available for both the [framework-dependent deployment model](index.md#publish-framework-dependent) and [self-contained applications](index.md#publish-self-contained).
 The size of the single file in a self-contained application will be large since it will include the runtime and the framework libraries.
 The single file deployment option can be combined with [ReadyToRun](ready-to-run.md) and [Trim (an experimental feature in .NET 5.0)](trim-self-contained.md) publish options.

-Single file deployment is not compatible with Windows 7.
+Single file deployment isn't compatible with Windows 7.

 ## Output differences from .NET 3.x